 But let’s ask: Do headphones or earphones damage your brain?

 Headphones or earphones cannot damage your brain.
 Experts in the field of non-ionizing radiation protection assure us that it’s safe to use headsets to listen to our favorite tracks.
-They are yet to find a ‘smoking gun’ evidence that links headphones to brain damage.
+They are yet to find ‘smoking gun’ evidence that links headphones to brain damage.

 The same goes for Bluetooth headsets.
 Over the years, many experts have raised questions about whether their proximity to our brain increases the risk of electromagnetic fields (EMFs) coming out of wireless headphones damaging our brain.
 Research proves that is not the case.